saucelabs/sauce-school/codelabs/Module2_SeleniumJava.md

 In this exercise we can create a similar test using another page from the [the-internet app](https://the-internet.herokuapp.com/) called **[Challenging DOM](https://github.com/walkerlj0/Selenium_Course_Example_Code/tree/master/java/Mod2/2.07)**

+You can get the [test code that you will be adding to from the Github repo](https://github.com/walkerlj0/Selenium_Course_Example_Code/blob/master/java/Mod2/2.07/src/test/java/companyname/TestLocator.java)

 Next, we will create a new test file, named `TestLocator.java.` Place it in the same ‘test’ folder as the other test we created: